rschristopher/ischristtrue.com/src/logos/index.md

     * apology -- the study of from/of?

 *Note* the **ap-** in *apology* simply means "from" or "of", but what is an apology the study of, exactly?
 The study of *of*?

-None of these make much sense, however, if we recognize the etymological root of *logia* and *Logos* then these all make sense, e.g.,
+None of these make much sense, however, if we recognize the etymological root of *Logia* and *Logos* then these all make perfect sense, e.g.,

 !!! info "Logos/Logia suffix"
     * trilogy -- 3 stories
     * epistemology -- understanding the word (revealed truth)
     * apology -- from the word of God.
-We still have this connotation in *Christian Apologetics*, but more generally if you're making an apology you're probably explaining something said or written.
+We still have this connotation with *Christian Apologetics*, but more generally if you're making an apology you're probably explaining something previously spoken or written.

     We can even get a better sense of the supposed "study of" scholastic disciplines,